MichaelCurrin/vsc-extension-quickstart/README.md

 $ npx yo code
 ```

-Enter answers in the REPL
+Enter answers in the REPL - for example:

-e.g.

 ```
 # ?
 What type of extension do you want to create?
 New Extension (TypeScript)